ouspg/CloudAndNetworkSecurity/2. Network Security & Web Application Testing/README.md

 The WAN is your standard computer network.
 The LAN is the internal network which contains probe machine (kali) protected by pfSense firewall which also acts as the default router for this.
 DMZ is the network which contains HTTP server (Ubuntu) and web-service is accessible via internet through port-forwarding.
 B

-In this lab, students will dive into this virtual setup and play-around to find things out such as discover weaknesses, enhance network and e.t.c.
+In this lab, students will dive into this virtual setup and play-around to find things out such as discover weaknesses, enhance network security and e.t.c.

 **See the official network diagram as provided by network admins**